 So you want a holiday abroad and really get to know the culture.
 Get to know locals.
 Do what the locals do.
 Be truly off the beaten tourist track and experience the great stuff that regular people get up to who live in the place you are visiting.
 Well, there may not be a better way to soak in what your chosen destination is all about than to volunteer abroad on an organic farm: stay with the locals and yes, work with them!

-There are a multitude of volunteering services out there, but only a handful of organizations who provide this matchmaking service between eager explorers and farms in need of some help.
+There is a multitude of volunteering services out there, but only a handful of organizations who provide this matchmaking service between eager explorers and farms in need of some help.

 WWOOFing: Willing Workers On Organic Farms